Where can I go River tubing near me?

 When you’re done, you’ll be at your truck.
 Two people will go and retrieve the other car, return, and pick everyone else up.

 Now it’s time for enchiladas, you master of tubing!

 What to bring if you’re Tubing or Floating a River?

 You will need water shoes, a waterproof case for your phone.
 A waterproof camera for kids, sunscreen, water to drink, snacks to eat, and be sure to know the rules of the river regarding life jackets and alcohol consumption.

-While many river rental companies not require life jackets, if the water is shallow and clear you can decide for yourself if you want to borrow, rent or bring their own
+While many river rental companies do not require life jackets, if the water is shallow and clear you can decide for yourself if you want to borrow, rent, or bring your own